wweellddeerr/uyuni/.github/ISSUE_TEMPLATE/mgmt-leaving.md

   - [ ] Remove from [Multi-Linux Administrators](https://github.com/orgs/SUSE/teams/multi-linux-manager-administrators/members)
   - [ ] Remove from [Multi-Linux CI Administrators](https://github.com/orgs/SUSE/teams/multi-linux-manager-ci-administrators/members)
   - [ ] Remove from [Uyuni organization](https://github.com/orgs/uyuni-project/people) and [teams](https://github.com/orgs/uyuni-project/teams).
 It can remain a member (but not owner), if it will keep contributing.
-- [ ] Trello access
-  - [ ] Tell the person to leave all SUSE Trello boards, otherwise, they might become paid guests
-  - The account will be removed from the SUSE organization 30 days after termination date, when the OKTA account is removed.
 - [ ] Confluence
   - [ ] Remove from the [team overview page](https://confluence.suse.com/display/SUSEMANAGER/)
   - [ ] Remove from the [squads page](https://confluence.suse.com/display/SUSEMANAGER/Squads%2C+People+and+Topics), cleaning ownerships if needed